Coffee with the commander gives Airmen a voice

-Col. Sean Carpenter, 926th Wing commander, hosts coffee with the commander during the November Unit Training Assembly, Nov.
+NELLIS AIR FORCE BASE, Nev. -- The 926th Wing leadership kicked off the November Unit Training Assembly with a chat over coffee on Nov.
 7, at Nellis Air Force Base, Nev.

+Col. Sean Carpenter, 926th WG commander, and Chief Master Sgt.
+Jeffery Scott, 926th WG command chief, hosted this informal meeting to encourage wing members to join the command team in considering solutions to various topics and the best ways forward during these times of constant change.

+Airmen and noncommissioned officers attended the meeting and recognized the benefits that this opportunity offers to the unit.

 |Date Taken: